Overview

 - Items of a personal nature (see suggested packing list below)

-- Optional activities—canopy zip line, horseback ride
+- Optional horseback riding

 - Insurance of any kind, including a travel protection plan or mandatory emergency medical & evacuation coverage